alhajee/ckan/doc/contributing/frontend/templating.rst

 3. Look in the main ckan template directory.
 4. Look in the template\_legacy directory.

-CKAN will automatically determine the template engine to use.
+FMLD will automatically determine the template engine to use.

 File Structure
 --------------

-The file structure for the CKAN templates is pretty much the same as before with a directory per controller and individual files per action.
+The file structure for the FMLD templates is pretty much the same as before with a directory per controller and individual files per action.

 With Jinja2 we also have the ability to use snippets which are small